 In 2011, we published our findings on an alternative genioplasty technique where only the chin bone (symphysis) is moved to the desired position which had the advantage of no loss of sensation of the lip, no step deformity, no damage to the dentition, and it is possible to carry out this procedure under a local anaesthetic – we named this ‘box genioplasty‘.

 Box genioplasty can be carried out to correct small and large chins.
 It can correct chin retrusion, protrusion, and asymmetry with very few complications.
-This can be combined with face and neck lift, and a rhinoplasty to change the profile.
+This can be combined with a face and neck lift, and a rhinoplasty to change the profile.
+Find out more about box genioplasty.

 Box Genioplasty Technique Performed by Professor Ilankovan